 In an effort to more efficiently use mitigation funds TWT has developed an alternative assurance methodology referred to herein as the three-pronged approach.
 The three-pronged approach will provide sufficient credit replacement in the event of a default while adhering to the overall mission of the Wetland Trust to restore, conserve, and protect wetland biota, functions, and values.
 This three-pronged approach may be used as assurance for advance credits sold from a mitigation site, or the sponsor may, alternatively, propose traditional financial assurances for the entire site.
-Both options are designed to ensure a high level of confidence that the Program's "compensatory mitigation">Program's will be successful.
+Both options are designed to ensure a high level of confidence that the Program's "compensatory mitigation" will be successful.
 The preferred option will be selected on a case-by-case basis and submitted to the IRT for consideration during the mitigation plan approval process.

 The three-pronged "alternative assurance" approach centers on the acquisition by TWT of "secondary" mitigation parcel(s) for each "primary" mitigation parcel proposed by TWT and approved by the Corps and IRT.
-The secondary parcel(s) will be sufficient in nature and size to be able to offset all of TWT's mitigation obligations of a primary parcel should the primary parcel fail or the program otherwise defaults on its mitigation obligations.
+The secondary parcel(s) will be sufficient in nature and size to be able to offset all of TWT's mitigation obligations of a primary parcel should the primary parcel fail or the programotherwise defaults on its mitigation obligations.
 Such potential offset provided by the secondary parcel(s) would be through preservation, rehabilitation and enhancement combined with sufficient establishment/reestablishment acres to achieve no net loss of wetland function and acreage in the service area.
 The secondary parcel(s) will be protected in perpetuity regardless of whether they are ever needed to offset failure or default on the primary parcel.
 However, the restoration activities on secondary parcel(s) (i.e., establishment, reestablishment, rehabilitation and enhancement) would be required to occur only if needed to fulfill mitigation obligations assumed by TWT should obligations at the primary parcel go unfulfilled.
 Restoration activities (rehabilitation/enhancement and establishment/reestablishment) at secondary mitigation parcels would be considered available for use continually in each Service Area compared with preservation acres that would be permanently set aside for assurance, which would be "one and done".
-The secondary acres set aside for restoration may be restored and sold for mitigation credits (at which time they would become a primary mitigation area) as long as additional acres are set aside, if needed.
-All assurance credits would be developed within the same service area as the wetland credits they insure and there will always be sufficient assurance credits available to offset all outstanding advance credits that have been sold.
+The secondary acres set aside for restoration may be restored and sold for mitigation credits (at which time they would become a primary mitigation area, with an appropriate mitigation plan written) as long as additional acres are set aside, if needed.
+Allassurance credits would be developed within the same service area as the wetland credits they insure and there will always be sufficient assurance credits available to offset all outstanding advance credits that have been sold.
+These credits can also be made available in the case where eminent domainreduces already released credits.

-All assurance wetlands will be mapped using an approved jurisdictional determination and filed by TWT with USACE at the time of entering assurance parcel(s) into the ILF program.
-This information will be used as a baseline for calculating wetland credits should the secondary assurance parcel(s) be called on in the event that a) a default on the primary parcel, or b) the assurance parcel(s) become a primary mitigation site.
+All assurance wetlands will be mapped using an approved jurisdictional determination and filed by-TWT with USACE at the time of entering assurance parcel(s) into the ILF program.
+This information-will be used as a baseline for calculating wetland credits should the secondary assurance parcel(s) be-called on in the event that a) a default on the primary parcel, or b) the assurance parcel(s) become a-primary mitigation site.

-The assurance credits will be developed using a three-pronged approach:
+The assurance credits will be developed using all three prongs of a three pronged approach:

-9.1 First prong: preservation of quality wetland acres
+9.1First prong: preservation of quality wetland acres

-The core of the wetland assurance credits is based on the purchase and preservation of high quality wetlands owned in title and fee by The Wetland Trust and set aside explicitly for this purpose.
+The core of the wetland assurance credits is based on the purchase and preservation of high quality-wetlands owned in title and fee by The Wetland Trust and set aside explicitly for this purpose.